| Trip Code: | TT 2 |

 7 nights 8 days Lhasa Tour Itinerary

 Day 01:-Kathmandu to KodariZhangmu This morning we leave Kathmandu by surface on a charming drive to Kodari (Nepal-Tibet border), through the beautiful Nepalese countryside.
 We leave our vehicles here & start a short walk of an hour and 30 minutes, ascending with porters to Shangmu.
-Immigrations, known to Nepalese as Khasa, hangs on a rock face; its bang town architecture has a temporary look; even the monastery roofs are enclosed in ribbed flat sheets & are situated at elevation of 2500 m.
+Immigrations, known to Nepalese as Khasa, hangs on a rock face; its bang town architecture has a temporary look; even the monastery roofs are enclosed in ribbed flat sheets & are situated at an elevation of 2500 m.
 Overnight at the hotel.

 Day 06:-Lhasa Today we will visit the Jokhang Temple, which lies in the heart of Old Lhasa.
 It houses Tibet’s most prized religious artifact, a Golden Shakyamuni Buddha, which was brought as a gift by the Chinese Princess Wen Cheng in the circumstance of her wedding to the Tibetan King, Songtsen Gompo.
 Adjacent to the Jokhang Temple is the bustling Barkhor Market, which is the religious and social focus of Lhasa.
 In the afternoon, visit the Potala Palace; this legendary palace built atop a single hill is identical with Tibet by the first foremost king, Songtsen Gompa.
 It was lingering to its present configuration during the 17th century by the 5th Dalai Lama